gmbugua/hackernews-node/README.md

-# Hackernews Clone
+# Hackernews Node Backend Clone

 ## Intro
 + Devleoped a clone of the Hackernews backend as a learning excercise.

 ## Description

-+ Backend uses GraphQL, SQLite, Prisma and Apollo
++ Backend uses GraphQL, SQLite, Prisma and Apollo-Server Express

 ## Acknowledgements